| by Andrew Bowman

 everything you need to digitally re-master all your home

+movies.
 Unlike the first VCR’s,

 computers and DVD players do not come with built in video